ivtlintern2022/Employee_Management/README.md

 # Employee_Management
-Employee Management system is developed for IVTL
+Employee Management system is developing for IVTL